-This threshold will be informed by 7 years of application data under Virginia Telecommunication Initiative, the Commonwealth's primary program to extend broadband access to unserved areas, as well as evaluation of proposals submitted under the BEAD program.
-Additionally, programmatic data from the Line Extension Customer Assistance Program, which is designed to cover the costs of extending broadband infrastructure to homes beyond a service provider's standard connection drop length, will be utilized to formulate the
+This threshold will be identified through an evaluation of proposals submitted across y years of the Virginia Telecommunication Initiative, the Commonwealth's primary program to extend broadband access to unserved areas, as well as evaluation of proposals submitted under the BEAD program.
+Additionally, programmatic data from the Line Extension Customer Assistance Program, which is designed to cover the costs of extending broadband infrastructure to homes beyond a service provider's standard connection drop length, will be utilized to formulate the EHCT.

-EHCT.
 Given the Office of Broadband's success in refining displayed coverage on the Federal Communication Commission's National Broadband Map for the purposes of BEAD eligibility, especially with respect to broadband providers service connection drop length, the Office of Broadband expects a significant percentage of BEAD-eligible locations to require line extensions to become serviceable, raising the costs to provide broadband access to that location.
-Please see the middle-class affordability section under this document for additional requirements of line extensions and special construction costs.

 This threshold will be set in a way which allows as many end-to-end fiber projects to be deployed as possible, which is a goal of the BEAD program.
 This threshold will accommodate well designed applications for state funding in former years that were not funded because of higher costs to build the networks, rendering them uncompetitive for available funding.
 This approach also accommodates the necessity for construction of line extensions, which has been identified as a significant barrier to connectivity.
 This threshold may enable the use of alternative technology types, where fiber is cost prohibitive.
-Ultimately, the Office of Broadband will work backward from the goal of universal coverage to ensure that the EHCT is set in a way that maximizes priority project deployment, balanced against practical costs to serve these hard-to-reach areas in the review and scoring of submitted applications.